Zhangliubin/commandParser-1.1/docs/en/example/BGZToolkit.md

 # Create Jar Package {#创建-jar-包}

-Click on: Project Structure... > Artifacts > + > JAR > From modules with dependencies... .In Main Class, select the entry function, and packaged as [bgzip.jar](http://pmglab.top/commandParser/bgzip/bgzip.jar):
+Click: "Project Structure..."> "Artifacts" > "+" > "JAR" > "From modules with dependencies...".
+Select the entry function in Main Class, and packaged as [bgzip.jar](http://pmglab.top/commandParser/bgzip/bgzip.jar):

 ![BGZToolkit-buildJar](../../image/BGZToolkit-buildJar.png)

-Go to the folder where `bgzip.jar` is located and enter the command on the console to display the document:
+Go to the folder where `bgzip.jar` is located, and enter the command on the console to display the document:

 ```shell
 java -jar bgzip.jar